- Academic Year

 Outside employment must be compatible with the interests of the institution and of such a nature that it will not impair the usefulness of the individual as a teacher and scholar.

-Details regarding consulting or outside employment are covered in OP 32.07.
+Details regarding consulting or outside employment are covered further in OP 32.07.

-Correspondence requiring official action goes from the faculty member to the department chairperson for transmittal to the academic dean, to the Provost, and to the office of the President.
-Routine correspondence (such as request for leave of absence, budgetary matters, etc.) is normally routed only to the person designated to take the action requested.
+Correspondence requiring official action goes from the faculty member to the department chairperson or school director for transmittal to the academic dean, to the Provost, and to the office of the President.
+Routine correspondence (such as requests for information of general interest) is normally routed only to the person designated to take the action requested.
 No correspondence of a personal nature should be transmitted on university letterhead.

 During the days of no classes before final examinations, no university activities may be scheduled without prior approval by the Provost's office.
 These include study periods, make-up examinations, or any other activity that would interfere with the individual study time available to students.